Resources for Grantseekers

 • View details and complete the report process for grant awards

 A user account can only be connected to one organization at a time.
-If you are a grantwriter for multiple organizations, please contact us to discuss your options.
+If you work on behalf of multiple organizations (i.e. contract grantwriter, community volunteer, etc.), please contact us to add additional organizations to your account.

 Look for open grant opportunities, and start your application!
 The person who should be the primary contact for a specific grant proposal should be the person who starts the application.
 This user will be able to add additional collaborators using the Collaborator tool.